 Following this update, FTA Real Estate met with MTA's Real Estate group to review lessons learned on the Fulton Street Transit Center project, which utilized the same process as the SAS project.
 The FTA sent MTA a list of the required additions in an August 13, 2007 letter.
 The MTA incorporated the comments into the RAMP and resubmitted it to the FTA in October 2007.
 The PMOC reviewed the Plan and recommended a few changes.
 A meeting on the lessons learned on the Fulton project was held on November 1, 2007.
 As a result, the SAS RAMP was revised and submitted.
-The FTA gave conditional approval of the RAMP on November 15, 2007.
+The FTA gave conditional approval of the RAMP (dated May 2007) on November 15, 2007.
 Of concern were the issues of Just Compensation and Fixtures.
-Currently, the MTA and FTA are working to finalize the language of the RAMP at which time it will be submitted for full approval.
-Approval is anticipated in March 2008.
-MTA will provide the FTA with their Rent Stabilization policy.
+The MTA submitted the revised RAMP at the beginning of March 2008 and FTA approved it with the understanding that it would be revised to reflect minor clarifications noted in FTA's letter dated March 20, 2008.
+MTA still has to provide the FTA with its Rent Stabilization policy.
 [Ref: SAS-A01-1007].

 The MTA has retained a Consultant, O. R. Colan, to assist with relocating residential and commercial tenants.
 All Contract 1 properties have been acquired.
 The PMOC is concerned that the real estate acquisition process is taking longer than anticipated and the properties needed for the 96th Street Station will be six months late.
 MTA is rethinking its position of not awarding a construction contract until all the properties have been acquired.
-At the February 7, 2008 Quarterly Meeting, MTACC accepted an action item to assess the strategy options regarding the possibility of awarding a portion of the 96^{th} Street Station contract (C-26005) due to the anticipated six month delay in the acquisition of the required properties [Ref: SAS-A03-0208].
+At the February 7, 2008 Ouarterly Meeting, MTACC accepted an action item to assess the strategy options regarding the possibility of awarding a portion of the 96th Street Station contract (C-26005) due to the anticipated six month delay in the acquisition of the required properties [Ref: SAS-A03-0208].
 MTA Real Estate was also reminded that all future appraisals exceeding the FTA threshold must be submitted to FTA Regional Office 2 [Ref: SAS-A09-0208].
 At the Quarterly Meeting FTA was informed that two challenges were filed (State and Federal courts) with regards to the proposed relocation of entrance 3 of the 72nd Street Station.
 The challenge filed in Federal Court is under NEPA and names FTA, MTA, and DHA.
 The FEIS identified the location of entrance 3 within a building; the proposed location is on the sidewalk of the northeast corner of 72nd Street.
 MTA's Real Estate will coordinate efforts with legal representatives of FTA Region 2 to resolve this issue [Ref: SAS-A02-0208].
+MTA expects to have its case ready to go to court by the end of April 2008.